mikevdg/faish/doc/notes/implementation.rst

 Blocks might be located on a remote host.
 This VM is designed to be run on a computer cluster using the MPI message sending API to communicate between nodes.

+Potentially, this VM could also be designed to work publicly across the Internet and connect to untrusted high-latency nodes.

 The block ID address space is split up on each host.
 The bottom half of the address space is the mmap() file containing local blocks.
 The top half of the address space is split up, allocating some to each remote host that we need to have communication with.

 When a block from a remote host needs to be accessed, there are two ways this can be achieved.
 We can either move the block to this local host, which entails moving the block into our local address space and using the backreference list to update all FarRefs to point to us.
 Or, we can just make a local replica of the remote block which involves making a copy of the block in the upper address space and getting the block manager to make a note that any FarRefs actual refer to a foreign address space.